My shopping cart

 You may have heard of italic nibs.
 They're quite similar to stub nibs with a subtle difference.
 Stub nibs have rounded corners to provide a smoother writing experience.
 Italic nibs have sharper edges to accentuate line variation, even with smaller tip sizes.
 Italic nibs tend to have a smaller sweet spot and exhibit more feedback.

 To add calligraphic flair to your everyday writing, I'd suggest starting with the 1.1mm stub size.
 The downstroke is a bit thicker than a Western broad nib, so you'll need to make sure you've got fountain pen friendly paper to handle the heavier lines of ink.
+To obtain a thinner line that would be more suitable on a wide range of papers, you may want to find a 0.6mm or 0.8mm nib.
+Just be aware that the smaller the stub nib size, the smaller the sweet spot on the nib and thus, more feedback you will feel writing with the pen.

 Regardless if you're looking to spend $30 or $300 on a fountain pen, there's a great stub nib option for every budget.